 Logout Security

-How to Secure Logout Path with WP Ghost
+How to Change the Logout Path with WP Ghost

 Activate Safe Mode or Ghost Mode

-3. Select Safe Mode or Ghost Mode.
-Safe Mode provides basic protection, while Ghost Mode offers more advanced security features.
+2. Select Safe Mode or Ghost Mode.
+Safe Mode applies essential path changes.
+Ghost Mode adds advanced path security.

 1. Go to WP Ghost > Change Paths > Login Security.

-3. Enter a different name for the logout path like “my-secure-logout” or keep the predefined custom name.
+3. Enter a different name or keep the predefined one.

 1. Go to WP Ghost > Security Check.

-3. The plugin will verify that the logout path has been successfully changed.
+3. The plugin verifies that the logout path has been successfully changed.

-4. If the logout path is hidden as intended, the security task will be marked as complete.
+4. If everything is working, the security task is marked as complete.

 Troubleshooting